Supreme Court won’t halt turnover of Trump’s tax records

 The court’s action is the apparent culmination of a lengthy legal battle that had already reached the high court once before.

 Trump’s tax records are not supposed to become public as part of prosecutors’ criminal investigation, but the high court’s action is a blow to Trump because he has long fought on so many fronts to keep his tax records shielded from view.
-The ongoing investigation the records are part of could also become an issue for Trump in his life after the presidency.
+The ongoing investigation that the records are part of could also become an issue for Trump in his life after the presidency.
 Trump has called it “a fishing expedition” and “a continuation of the witch hunt — the greatest witch hunt in history.”

 The Supreme Court waited months to act in the case.
 The last of the written briefs in the case was filed Oct.
 19. But a court that includes three Trump appointees waited through the election, Trump’s challenge to his defeat and a month after Trump left office before issuing its order.